Visa Traveler

 If you are using a sponsor, the weight of the application is on the sponsor.
 The success of your visa approval is completely dependent on your sponsor.

 In my opinion, you are better off applying for the visa on your own.
-As long as you have employment proof, sufficient funds in the bank and decent travel history, you don’t really need a sponsor.
+As long as you have employment proof, sufficient funds in the bank and a decent travel history, you don’t really need a sponsor.

 Personal Experience

 My Singapore visa was denied 3 times.
 I was never told the reason for the denial.
-Singapore visa can be applied via VFS Global offices or through a local Singapore citizen.
+Singapore visa can be applied for via VFS Global offices or through a local Singapore citizen.
 Singapore citizens have access to a system called SAVE, through which they can request visas for their friends and family.

 I didn’t have to provide any documentation.
 No flight tickets, no hotel reservations, and nothing else were necessary for a sponsored visa.
 The approval success was completely dependent on the sponsor.

-If I had applied through the VFS Global office, I have had a high success rate as I would have provided my flight bookings, hotel reservations, bank statements, etc.
+If I had applied through the VFS Global office, I would have had a high success rate as I would have provided my flight bookings, hotel reservations, bank statements, etc.

 Exceptions